Welcome to the website for the School of Computer Science of the University of Bristol.

 Note, Bristol uses unit for what some other universities call a module.

-All these units are worth 20CP (credit points) each.
+All units are worth 20CP (credit points) each.
 The unit code numbering is not meant to make any sense, apart from the first digit being the year of study.
-TB1 units run in autumn 2025; TB2 units in spring 2026.
+TB1 units run in autumn 2026; TB2 units in spring 2027.
 TB4 units run across both teaching blocks.

 The unit page and catalogue links point at public pages.
 Class materials such as lecture notes, slides or exercises are usually linked on the unit page; some of these links will ask you to log in.